 While this doesn’t seem terrible, in a real world scenario you will likely have longer chains of branches and your rebases will run into merge conflicts.
 The thought of having to manually rebase all your dependant branches as you address review comments lower in the stack, is a big deterrent for effectively using stacking.

-Stacking with Graphite With a tool like Graphite the same workflow looks like this:
+With a tool like Graphite the same workflow looks like this:

 // Start working on the branch you are currently on egs: main.